bkrug/Sheepshead/README.md

 Sheepshead.React - uses the React framework

 Work to do:
-* Games in memory need to expire after 24 hours of non-use.
+* Games that are made up entirely of humans don't seem to work.
 * Handle Leasters games that tie.

 Changes to be considered.